-Q. How do I sign up for the mentor program that matches 1L women with alumni?
+Q. How do I sign up for the mentor program that matches women law students with women alumni?

-A. The Women's Mentoring Program, not the Law Women's Caucus, facilitates the mentoring program with female alumni in the Chicago area.
-Separately, the Law Women's Caucus facilitates the Big Sibling Program, which connects 1L Little Sibs with 2L/3L Big Sibs.
+A. The Women's Mentoring Program, not the Law Women's Caucus, facilitates the mentoring program with alumnae in the Chicago area.
+The Dean of Students Office facilitates the Big Sibling Program, which connects 1L Little Sibs with 2L/3L Big Sibs.